qs_codec package

 FIRST = 2

-Use the first value for duplicate keys.
+Keep only the first value encountered for the key.

 LAST = 3

-Use the last value for duplicate keys.
+Keep only the last value encountered for the key.

 class qs_codec.EncodeOptions(allow_dots: bool = None, add_query_prefix: bool = False, allow_empty_lists: bool = False, indices: bool | None = None, list_format: ~qs_codec.enums.list_format.ListFormat = ListFormat.INDICES, charset: ~qs_codec.enums.charset.Charset = Charset.UTF8, charset_sentinel: bool = False, delimiter: str = '&', encode: bool = True, encode_dot_in_keys: bool = None, encode_values_only: bool = False, format: ~qs_codec.enums.format.Format = Format.RFC3986, filter: ~typing.Callable | ~typing.List[str | int] | None = None, skip_nulls: bool = False, serialize_date: ~typing.Callable[[~datetime.datetime], str | None] = <function EncodeUtils.serialize_date>, encoder: ~typing.Callable[[~typing.Any, ~qs_codec.enums.charset.Charset | None, ~qs_codec.enums.format.Format | None], str] = <property object>, strict_null_handling: bool = False, comma_round_trip: bool | None = None, sort: ~typing.Callable[[~typing.Any, ~typing.Any], int] | None = None)[source]